muhme/joomla-branches-tester/README.md

 * `uninstall` to remove Joomla Patch Tester from Joomla instance (default is `install`).
 * Joomla Patch Tester version number, e.g. `4.4.0`, if you need to install an older version (default is latest version).

-⚠️ Currently (August 2025) the following Patch Tester versions are usable:
+⚠️ Currently (September 2025) the following Patch Tester versions are usable:
 * Joomla 4.4 – Patch Tester 4.3.3
 * Joomla 5.3 – Patch Tester 4.4.0
 * Joomla 5.4 – Patch Tester 4.4.0
 * Joomla 6.0 – Patch Tester 5.0.0 (latest)
+* Joomla 6.1 – Patch Tester 5.0.0 (latest)

 :point_right: Alternatively, to apply patches, you can use `scripts/patch`,
               see [Back to the Future - Patch](#back-to-the-future---patch).